Lush voluminous hair that oozes body is always going to be in.

 Curious?
 Then keep watching.
 I’ll bet you’ll find the video clip enlightening.

-Then stick around and read the tips that we sometimes forget to follow when Velcro meets hair.
-But sometimes it’s the little things that can make a big difference.
+Then stick around and read the tips for using these rollers we sometimes forget to follow when Velcro meets hair.
+Sometimes it’s the little things that can make a big difference.

 How To Do Vertical Velcro Roller Placement